 Getting two (or more) researchers to collaborate is easy – just put a pot of money in front of them.
 However, getting their institutions to work together is a whole other problem.

 Dr Richard Huysmans has solved (some of) these problems.
 He has worked with all Victorian universities on long-standing partnerships (more than 9 years of collaboration), achieving outcomes that continue to satisfy government, academic, university and stakeholder requirements.

 If you what to form a multi-university collaboration, Richard is a pretty good place to start.

 Students cannot be supervised by researchers from multiple universities…

 There’s an expectation that collaboration – across universities – happens.

 With grant success rates getting as low as 10%, industry engagement is as important for funding as it is for impact.
 But how do you do it?
 Where do you start?
 Who cares about what I know?
-I can help you answer all of these questions and more.
-You can start by asking for a copy of my book – Connect the Docs.
-Then give me a call.
+Dr Richard Huysmans can help answer all of these questions and more.
+You can start by asking for a copy of his book – Connect the Docs.
+Then give him a call.